-- Some parameters concern the physical WLAN interface.
-Some LANCOM models have one WLAN interface, others have the option of using a second WLAN card as well.
-The settings for the physical WLAN interface apply to all of the logical wireless networks supported by this card.
-These parameters include, for example, the transmitting power of the antenna and the operating mode of the WLAN card (access point or client). - Other parameters are related solely to the logical wireless network that is supported by a physical interface.
-These include, for example, the SSID or the activation of encryption, either 802.11i with AES or WPA with TKIP or WEP. - A third group of parameters affect the wireless network operation, but are not significant only to WLANs.
+- Some parameters concern the physical WLAN interfaces.
+Some LANCOM models have just one WLAN interface (single radio access point), and others have a second WLAN module integrated (dual radio access point).
+The settings for the physical WLAN interface apply to all of the logical wireless networks supported by this module.
+These parameters include, for example, the transmitting power of the antenna and the operating mode of the WLAN module (access point or client). - Other parameters are related solely to the logical wireless network that is supported by a physical interface.
+These include, among others, the SSID or activation of the encryption, such as 802.11i with AES. - A third group of parameters affect the wireless network operation, but are not significant only to WLANs.
 These include, for example, the protocol filter in the LAN bridge.